firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 - Heavy riders continue blowing 12‑FET stages even with modest throttle inputs; treat 20 S commuter builds as derated compared with lightweight race scooters and reserve “fat VESC” footprints when riders plus cargo exceed ~120 kg.[^18]
 - Start with conservative dual-drive baselines: 17 S builds have settled near 2×120 A phase / 2×90 A battery / 2×180 A absolute, while 16 S commuters ride closer to 2×100 A phase / 2×60 A battery until thermal logs show headroom.[^30]
 - Remember the Spintend bridge mirrors battery current to both controllers—profile toggles or 1WD/2WD switches must isolate CAN or power, otherwise the smaller front ESC still sees the rear controller’s amps.[^bridge_mirror]
+- Yamal now frames the retired 85/250 at roughly 300 A phase / 200 A battery on 22 S packs, warning that 350 A phase and 260 A battery experiments belong only to heavily reinforced customs; Shlomozero keeps 90 H hubs happiest around 300–400 A phase and leaves 500 A blasts to Ambrosini or Nucular hardware.[^spintend_85_250_current]

 ### Voltage & Regen Discipline
 - Riders stepping into 22 S still back off charge voltage or disable heavy regen to avoid 100 V spike failures that plague 75xxx competitors; Ubox-class controllers tolerate the packs but demand measured braking ramps.[^11]